 Then check that you both meet the Fiancé Visa eligibility requirements: You are a US citizen.
 You both are currently ‘free to marry’.
-You earn over $15,510 annually.
+You earn over the poverty level annually.
 You have met each other ‘face to face’ within the past two years.

 You must be able to ‘prove’ that you have a real, genuine, ‘bona fide’ relationship.
 You do this with a combination of correspondences, photos, letters, plane tickets, etc.